leanprover/logic_and_proof_lean3/first_order_logic.rst

    \DP
    \end{center}

-where :math:`t` is any term.
+where :math:`t` is any term, subject to the restriction described below.
 So to prove an existential formula, we just have to give one particular term for which we can prove that formula.
 Such term is called a *witness* for the formula.

 What about the elimination rule?
 Suppose that we know that :math:`n` is some natural number and we know that there exists a prime :math:`p` such that :math:`p < n` and :math:`p \mid n`.
 How can we use this to prove that :math:`n` is composite?
 We can reason as follows: